HMC-E80/E80/README.md

 1. If you have not yet installed the Arduino IDE, install it from [here](https://www.arduino.cc/en/software).
 The most version as of this writing is 2.0.3 but higher version numbers should also work fine.
 2. Follow the instructions [here](https://www.pjrc.com/arduino-ide-2-0-0-teensy-support/) to configure support for the Teensy board within the Arduino IDE.
 3. After downloading the code, open the Arduino IDE and go to __Arduino IDE > Settings__ if you are using a MAC and __file > preferences__ if you are using Windows.
 Change the Sketchbook location to point to the folder you downloaded from Github.
+4. Open the Arduino IDE and open the Settings.
+5. Change the Sketchbook location to point to the folder you just downloaded.
+6. Restart the Arduino IDE.
+7. Click on the Sketchbook icon in the toolbar to see all the code for your E80 motherboard.
+8. Open a lab sketch (like `labs/lab01/lab01.ino`) and verify it compiles correctly.

 ![](./assets/img/Arduino%20IDE%20Sketchbook%20Setup.png)

-4. Now you if you click on the Sketchbook icon in the toolbar on the left side of the Arduino IDE you should see all the code for your E80 motherboard listed and available.
-Open up the `E80_Lab_01.ino` sketch and Verify it to check that it compiles and all the libraries are properly downloaded.

 ![](./assets/img/Arduino%20IDE%20Sketchbook%20Listing.png)

-Congratulations, you are now set up and have the default E80 source code downloaded!
+## Development Guidelines

+- Follow the naming conventions in each directory
+- Make sure to install all required libraries listed in the libraries directory

 If you have any issues with these instructions, please reach out to one of the instructors.